Scifabric/pybossa/doc/customizing.rst

 Using your own Terms of Use
 ===========================

-PyBossa has a default Terms of Service page that you can customize it to fit your institutional needs.
+PYBOSSA has a default Terms of Service page that you can customize it to fit your institutional needs.
 In the case that you do not want to use the default one, please, create a **_tos.html** file in the **custom** folder.
 You can re-use the template **help/_tos.html** and adapt it (it is